Location Managers

 What are typical location fees?

-Location fees in Japan differ by prefecture and site type.
-Public spaces are set up through city film offices, while temples and shrines set person terms.
-Our managers negotiate in JPY and handle all records in Japanese.
+Location fees in Japan vary by prefecture and site type.
+Public spaces are booked through city film offices, while temples and shrines set their own terms.
+Our managers negotiate in JPY and keep all records in Japanese.

 Related Services